ElnazMohammadiii/News_Web_Scrapping/README.md

 Choose one of the scraping scripts depending on your requirements:

 - Basic Scraper: For straightforward scraping tasks.
-- Rate-Limited Scraper: Use this version to avoid IP blocks and rate limiting, ideal for sites with restrictions.
+- Rate-Limited Scraper: Use this version to avoid rate limiting, ideal for sites with restrictions.
 - Logging Scraper: For detailed logging and error reporting during scraping tasks.

 To run a specific script, use the following command: